Dried Dates: Nutrition & Top Health Benefits

 Heart Health

 Potassium is found in good quantities within these dates, which can help lower blood pressure.
-The high fiber density also lowers overall cholesterol levels and reduces your risk of heart attack and stroke.
+The high fiber density also lowers overall cholesterol levels and improves heart health.
 [4]

 Aid in Digestion